jasonRestucci/CS-255/README.md

 # CS-255
 System Analysis and Design

 Briefly summarize the DriverPass project.
 Who was the client?
-What type of system did they want you to design?_
+What type of system did they want you to design?
-  The DriverPass project was about the design of a system for the driving school of the same name.
+ /n The DriverPass project was about the design of a system for the driving school of the same name.
 The client wanted a system where students could take practice tests, access learning material, and schedule road lessons in an online, web-based environment.
 My job was to design the system, work out its requirements, and develop certain design documentation, diagrams, and charts.

 What did you do particularly well?_
   I think the functional, non-functional, and technical requirements I had laid out were well-constructed and well-detailed.